Shedit/Blockchain_project/README.md

 ## Learning goals

 - Be familiarized with JavaScript, specifically node.js
-- Undetstand in-depth how Blockchain and cryptocurrency work "under the hood".
+- Understand in-depth how Blockchain and cryptocurrency work "under the hood".
 - Learn how to deploy an application from scratch with a front-end and a back-end.